-- Wire brush.
-You can also scrub the rust away with a special wire brush that looks something like a toothbrush.
+- Wire brushes can be used to scrub the rust away.
+These particular brushes look something like a toothbrush.
 This takes some serious elbow grease, but it doesn’t involve any chemicals at all.
 It will ultimately work just as well as using a chemical rust-remover.
 Supply Guru 3-Piece Cleaning Brush Detailing Wire Brush Set (check prices at Amazon).

 - Fine Sandpaper.
 Sandpaper will take off light rust, or help create a very smooth painting surface after the wire brush has done its work.

 - Combination.
 You could use a wire brush to get off most of the rust, then use a chemical rust remover for the last step.
 Some people feel this is necessary for some jobs, where one method alone might not do the whole trick.